redhat-et/models-aas/README.md

 To automate the process, we are using the unofficial 3scale CMS CLI to apply the configuration that has been exported in [deployment/3scale/portal](deployment/3scale/portal).

 As the access to the 3scale Admin REST APIs is protected, we need to get an access-token as well as the host first

 ```bash
 export ACCESS_TOKEN=`oc get secret system-seed -o json -n 3scale | jq -r '.data.ADMIN_ACCESS_TOKEN' | base64 -d`
 export ADMIN_HOST=`oc get route -n 3scale | grep maas-admin | awk '{print $2}'`
 ```

 For convenience we set an alias first and then launch the 3scale CMS tool

 ```bash
 alias cms='podman run --userns=keep-id:uid=185 -it --rm -v ./deployment/3scale/portal:/cms:Z ghcr.io/fwmotion/3scale-cms:latest'
 cms -k --access-token=${ACCESS_TOKEN} ${ACCESS_TOKEN} https://${ADMIN_HOST}/ upload -u
 ```

 There is also a download option in case you want to do changes manually on the 3scale CMS.

+#### Automatic configuration using the operator

+In [this folder](https://github.com/rh-aiservices-bu/rhoaibu-cluster/tree/dev/components/configs/maas/3scale-config/base) of our cluster configuration repository, you will find the different configuration files (subfolders organized by models) you can use with the 3Scale operator to automatically create and configure Backends and Products.

+Adjustments may have to be done after this automated configuration as not all parameters are handled by the operator, like the Default plan that is applied to a Product.